It’s time to Kick Back with Kick-butt!

 I just finished ELATSOE by Darcie Little Badger.
 Highly recommend!
 It’s a real page-turner, deliciously creepy, satisfying, and ultimately thought-provoking.
 It is filled with a larger symbolism that only adds to the terrific story.
 Also, ghost dog!

 What’s your favourite piece of kick-butt advice?

-Thank you so much for chatting with us, Tanya!
+Thank you so much for joining us, Meera!

-Connect with Tanya on Twitter, Instagram, or through her website!
+Connect with Meera on Twitter or through her website!

-Click here to win a copy of HOW TO MAKE FRIENDS WITH THE SEA!
+Click here to enter to win a copy of THE VIEW FROM THE VERY BEST HOUSE IN TOWN!